-Map of Europe is in front of you.
+A Map of Europe is in front of you.
 One of the players plays as Dracula, moving in hiding, with the goal to create more vampires and increase his influence over the continent.
 Other players join forces as Vampire hunters, trying to intercept him and defeat him in combat.

-Although the 1975 movie from Steven Spielberg made a big impact, a lot of sharks have circled Amity Island since then.
+Although the 1975 movie by Steven Spielberg made a big impact, a lot of sharks have circled Amity Island since then.
 It was that more surprising when (another) licensed game came out in 2019.

 In Jaws, the hungriest player plays as the shark, while others take on the roles of movie characters: Brody, Hooper, and/or Quint.
 The peculiarity of the game is, that it’s divided into two stages.

 In the Amity Island phase, the shark moves freely (and hiddenly) around the island, feasting on swimmers, while the other players are trying to locate him.